lsst-sitcom/sitcomtn-131/index.rst

 Elevation slews
 ---------------

-Finding data period with large amplitude elevation only slews is more difficult tahn for azimuth slew.
+Finding data period with large amplitude elevation only slews is more difficult than for azimuth slew.
 We selected the following one:

 * dayObs: 20231221
 * seqNum: 79